 Red Route Analysis

+I did this so I could find the features that were most crucial for a food finder app.
 I did not have the resources to interview Halal Joint's users but I did have access to the pre suvery questionnaire of 300 responses and the competitor analysis I just complete.

 - Having info already categorised for the user is something that's important.
 I can suggest this is because it saves time for users and promotes target driven searches.

 I will be looking at bringing out the 'add place to list feature' of Halal Joints and I will be looking at ways to categorise /filter the content in the app better.

-- Crazy Eight
+- Eight sketches.